aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/background.md

+[//]: # "Copyright Amazon.com Inc. or its affiliates.
+All Rights Reserved."
+[//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

 # Additional Encryption Context

 ## Motivation

 In the current design, the primary hash and sort keys are made available for branch key calculations.
 This is sufficient for any system specifically designed with branch keys in mind, but may be insufficient for some legacy systems.

 For example, imagine two tables : Users and Groups.